US Budget Deficit by President

 So, the best way to calculate the deficit is to look at each president’s budgets.
 Then, simply add the deficits for those budgets.
 This reflects the president's priorities in black and white.
 It measures the impact of deficit spending and tax changes in dollars and cents.

-Second, the Constitution gave Congress, not the president, the power to control spending.
+- The Constitution gave Congress, not the president, the power to control spending.
 The president’s budget is just a starting point.
 Each house of Congress prepares a discretionary spending budget.
 They combine them into the final budget that the president reviews and signs.
 If a hitch in the budget process keeps the proposed budget from being signed into law, Congress can choose to keep their agencies running at the current budget levels or it can initiate a government shutdown.
-This shutdown actually happened in 2013.
+This shutdown actually happened in 2013 and 2018.

-President Obama had the largest deficits.
-By the end of his final budget, FY 2017, his deficits were $6.690 trillion.
+President Barack Obama had the largest deficits.
+By the end of his final budget, FY 2017, his deficits were $6.785 trillion.
 Obama took office during the Great Recession.
 He immediately needed to spend billions to stop it.
-He convinced Congress to add the $787 billion economic stimulus package to Bush’s FY 2009 budget.
-This added $253 billion to the FY 2009 budget.
+He convinced Congress to add $253 billion from the economic stimulus package to Bush’s FY 2009 budget.
 The American Recovery and Reinvestment Act added another $534 billion over the rest of Obama’s terms.

-In 2010, the Obama tax cut added $858 billion to the debt in its first two years.
-Obama increased defense spending, adding as much as $800 billion a year.
+In 2010, the Obama tax cut added $858 billion in deficits in its first two years.
+Obama increased defense spending, totaling $800 billion a year.
 Federal income decreased due to lower tax receipts from the 2008 financial crisis.

 Both Presidents Bush and Obama suffered from higher mandatory spending than their predecessors did.
 Social Security and Medicare benefits were eating up more of the budget.
 Health care costs were rising as the American population aged.
-In 2010, Obama launched the Patient Protection and Affordable Care Act.
+In 2010, Obama signed the Patient Protection and Affordable Care Act.
 It sought to reduce health care spending.
 This reduction would lower the debt by $143 billion by 2020.
-In total, $983 billion was added to the national debt under Obama.

 President George H.W.
 Bush created a $1.03 trillion deficit in one term.
 He responded to Iraq's invasion of Kuwait with Desert Storm.
 He oversaw the $125 billion bailout that ended the 1989 Savings and Loan crisis.
 The 1991 recession cut into tax revenue.

-President Donald Trump: Total Actual plus Budgeted = $5.683 trillion, almost as much in one term as Obama accumulated in two.
-For this reason, many often ask, “Is Trump or Obama better for the economy?”
+President Donald Trump: Total Actual plus Budgeted = $5.683 trillion, almost as much in one term as Obama added in two.
+That's one reason why so many argue whether Trump or Obama is better for the economy.”
+This would be a 35 percent increase, putting him in the top 10 list.

 President Barack Obama: Total = $6.785 trillion, a 57 percent increase.